A separation agreement is a written contract between two married spouses who want to live apart.

 If one spouse must pay spousal support, it is common practice for the supporting spouse to carry a life insurance policy to guarantee payments if they die.
 The receiving spouse would be named the beneficiary, and the supportive spouse generally must maintain the insurance policy as long as spousal payments are required.

-In this section, you can specify how long the life insurance policy will be and the amount in the policy.
+In this section, you can specify the length and amount of the life insurance policy.

 Step 3: Add Information about Children